Aerial Insect and Disease Surveys

 - Provide information for forest health assessments and project plans

 Aerial insect and disease surveys begin the first part of July continuing through the end of September and often into October.
-Survey flights take off 8 or 9 am. and concluded before 3 pm to take advantage of optimal light conditions.
+Survey flights take off 8 or 9 am and conclude before 3 pm to take advantage of optimal light conditions.